paritosh1505/cognitive-agent-python/README.md

 ## Suggestions / common edits
 - `.gitignore` already includes `.env` and `usage.json`.
 Consider also ignoring common virtualenv directories (e.g. `.venv/`) if you use them.

-## Contact / next steps
-- If you want, I can:
-  - Add a short `Makefile` or `scripts/` helpers for common commands.
-  - Expand README with developer notes on adding new tools.

 ---